5 Ways to Improve PPC Performance

 Mistake 3: Keywords

-Too many keywords per ad group can lead to having unrelated keywords, too many underperforming keywords, potential overbidding, and wasted spend.
+Too many keywords per ad group can lead to having unrelated keywords, too many underperforming keywords, potential overbidding, and wasted spending.

 Solution: Find keywords that can be, AGAIN divided into separate ad groups by a common denominator.

 When you segment out keywords by a common denominator, you now can make more tailored ads geared towards a single focus.
-By limiting the number of keywords, you will help lower your CPC, increase your CTR, Ad Rank, and Quality Score.
+By limiting the number of keywords, you will help lower your CPC, and increase your CTR, Ad Rank, and Quality Score.

 Mistake 4: Mixing Modifiers

 Mixing modifiers within the same ad group can cause confusion when optimizing and having too many keywords in an ad group is never a good thing.

-Solution: Create multiple ad groups with the same keywords in each relative ad group to stay consistent using a different modifier like above for each ad group.
+Solution: Create multiple ad groups with the same keywords in each relative ad group to stay consistent using a different modifier like the above for each ad group.

 For example, if you are using both match and phrase modifiers in your campaign, you would have Ad Group 1 be your ad group that only contains keywords with a broad match modifier and Ad Group 2 (phrase) be the ad group that only contains phrase match keywords.
 The keywords in both ad groups would be the same but will have the designated modifier per ad group.

-By separating keywords like this by the modifier, will help enhance your ability to manage each ad group’s set of ads and each keyword’s performance.
+Separating keywords like this by the modifier will help enhance your ability to manage each ad group’s set of ads and each keyword’s performance.

 Mistake 5: Negative Keywords